Berea-College-CSC-226/p01-final-project-harrisonj2-whitakera2-p01/README.md

     Lack of organization and CRC cards

+    GUI does not close game properly and does not disappear once you start the game

     Game wouldnt run becuase game.run was not called in main

     Doors code The game's door functionality is responsible for transitioning between rooms